Shahidul2/Traffic-Demographic/README.md

 5. You will have the required 'traffic_index_data.csv' on your local machine.
 Else get the file from here: https://github.com/Shahidul2/Traffic-Demographic/blob/main/traffic_index_data.csv

 7. Run the data processing notebook for the procesesed CSV file primed for viz.
+Dont forget to change the read_csv path to your desired directory
 ```bash
 pip install jupyter
 jupyter nbconvert --execute "Data Processing.ipynb"